dchirst/osdatahub-oauth-blogpost/README.md

 frontend.
 Nonetheless, by using Ordnance Survey's OAuth API, we are able to secure our apps and make it harder for malicious actors to steal our keys.

+**Note**: Although our permanent API keys will not be accessible, a malicious actor could still exploit a vulnerability by capturing the temporary token for use within its 5 minutes limit.
+The goal here is to increase security and make it less appealing fot a bad actor to take advantage of our services.
+If we wanted to remove this exploit completely, we'd need to make a non-static web app.